 For all enquiries about sponsorships please contact us at email@example.com

-Our Community Partnerships Program, launched in 2018, is focused on grassroots community events and programs run by not-for-profit organisations.
-The programs and events that we support have a clear link to water use and our vision of delivering world class water services for a better life.
+Our Community Partnerships Program, launched in 2018, is focused on grassroots community events and projects run by not-for-profit organisations.
+The projects and events that we support have a clear link to water use and our vision of delivering world class water services for a better life.

 Autism Association of South Australia